These creamy noodle bowls are warm and comforting, packed with flavor, and so easy that they've quickly become one of our favorite weeknight staples.

 #4.
 Cook the noodles.

-I generally like to use either fresh, homemade pasta, or dried Bucatini noodles to make this dish.
+I generally like to use either homemade spaghetti noodles or dried Bucatini noodles to make this dish.
 If you've had fresh pasta, I feel I don't need to offer an explanation about why they are so delicious in this recipe.
 Homemade pasta makes every kind of noodle dish better, end of story.

 In these noodle bowls, if I'm making fresh pasta, I like to cut them into spaghetti strands that are quite thick.